Tony DeMeo

-Tony DeMeo (born July 5, 1948) is a former American football coach.
+Tony DeMeo (born July 5, 1948) is an American former college football coach.
 He served as the head football coach at Iona College in New Rochelle, New York from 1975 to 1978, Mercyhurst College—now known as Mercyhurst University—in Erie, Pennsylvania from 1981 to 1987, Washburn University in Topeka, Kansas from 1994 to 2001, and the University of Charleston in Charleston, West Virginia from 2005 to 2010.

 DeMeo also worked as the offensive coordinator at Temple University (1988), James Madison University (1990), Murray State University (1992), and the University of Richmond (2002–2004).
 He was an assistant football coach at Pace University (1973–1974), the University of Pennsylvania (1979–1980), the University of Delaware (1989) and the University of Massachusetts Amherst (1991).

 Coaching career

 DeMeo began his head coaching career at his alma mater, Iona College.
 He compiled a 22–10–2 record at Iona and was twice named Metropolitan area coach of the year (1976 and 1977).
 DeMeo was inducted into the Iona College Hall of Fame in 1997 for his affiliation with two undefeated teams: first as a player in 1967 and then as the head coach in 1977.

 DeMeo moved to the University of Pennsylvania in 1979 to serve as backfield coach for the Penn Quakers football team on the staff of head coach Harry Gamble.

 In March 1981, DeMeo was hired as the first head coach for the new football team at Mercyhurst College—now known as Mercyhurst University.
 In seven seasons at Mercyhurst, he led the Lakers to a record of 41–21–2.
 DeMeo was named Eastern Intercollegiate Athletic Association Coach of the Year in 1985.
 He was inducted into the Mercyhurst University Hall of Fame in 2017.